 Pad of eleven printed unused biscuit tin labels.

-These labels were printed in the 1940s for Port Melbourne biscuit manufacturer Swallow & Ariell.
-They were designed to be glued to the front of large rectangular metal biscuit tins containing Teddy Bear biscuits, which were used by grocers in the days when biscuits were stored loose and sold to customers, by weight, in brown paper bags.
+The labels were printed in the 1940s for Port Melbourne biscuit manufacturer Swallow & Ariell.
+They were designed to be glued to the front of large rectangular metal biscuit tins containing Teddy Bear biscuits, used by grocers in the days when biscuits were stored loose and sold to customers, by weight, in brown paper bags.
 Manufacturers tried to give their product a presence in the grocers by adorning the tins with brightly coloured distinctive labels, such as these.

-Swallow & Ariell's Teddy Bear Biscuits were sold in direct competition with the Teddy Bear shaped biscuits produced by another Melbourne biscuit company, Brockhoff's, which are still produced today by Arnotts, although now made in Sydney.
+Swallow & Ariell's Teddy Bear biscuits were sold in direct competition with the Teddy Bear-shaped biscuits produced by another Melbourne biscuit company, Brockhoff's, which are still produced today by Arnotts, although now made in Sydney.

 This pad was retained by the donor, who worked at Swallow and Ariell in the 1940s and 1950s.